hitokiri-mata/katacoda-courses/kubernetes-applications/sonarqube/step2-sonarqube.md

 However, you can run the same instructions on another Kubernetes cluster with a larger memory setting.)

+SonarQube relies on some storage using a Postgress database.
+First, apply a StorageClass object as a dependency before Postgress starts.

+`kubectl create -f storage.yaml`{{execute}}

-Using Helm, install SonarQube Helm chart with a few custom values.
+Using Helm, install the SonarQube Helm chart with a few custom values.

 `helm install stable/sonarqube --name sonar --namespace sonarqube --values sonarqube-values.yaml`{{execute}}